ais-one/favv/README.md

   | + .env: environment state, custom app name and version
   | + .env.<your-environment>: environment specific info
   | + Dockerfile: DO NOT TOUCH THIS
-  | + requirements-base.txt: DO NOT TOUCH THIS
+  | + install.sh: DO NOT TOUCH THIS
-  | + requirements.txt: Add-in your requirements file in your custom app here...
+  | + requirements.txt: DO NOT TOUCH THIS
   + vitevue/
     + src
     | + .env.js: frontend config (set INITIAL_SECURE_PATH, API_URL - to API server, ROUTES here)